 If you already have motorized curtains in your home, the good news is that you don’t need to replace them to make them “smart.”
 The LoraTap WiFi Curtain Switch can attach to any four-wire curtain motor, giving you the ability to control the motor by touch, with the sound of your voice, with a timer, from your smartphone or with Google Home or Amazon Alexa.
 While it might seem intimidating to install a new smart switch, reviewers write that this LoraTap product is simple to add to your existing set up.
 In addition, this curtain switch is CE and RoHS certified, meaning it’s completely safe to use.

 6. Home Decorators Collection Cordless Blackout Motorized Shades

-This set of motorized blinds has a near 5-star rating on Home Depot after 1,800 reviews and is designed to provide both privacy and insulation to windows in your home.
+This set of motorized blinds has a near five-star rating on The Home Depot after 1,800 reviews and is designed to provide both privacy and insulation to windows in your home.
 The motor can be managed via an app and 1/4 inch deduction can be taken at the factory to ensure a proper fit.
 It’s powered by a rechargeable lithium-ion battery and the shades have an energy-efficient design for optimal room darkening and savings on your HVAC bills.
-The shades have honeycomb-shaped cells and a durable, spun lace design for clean pleats so your windows look good, and the shade is completely cordless making it safe to have around children and pets.
+The shades have honeycomb-shaped cells and a durable, spun lace design for clean pleats so your windows look good.
+What’s more, the shade is completely cordless making it safe to have around children and pets.